lucas-belvin/aika-marketing/src/pages/learn-more.md

   type: section_shortcontact
   section_id: fake-door-contact
   title: Hello!
 Contact us to get started
-  content: We're happy to get you started with Aika.
+  content: We're happy to get you started with Proost.
 Please leave your email and we'll
     contact you shortly.
   subtitle: ''